EndPointCorp/end-point-blog/2021/01/19/monads.html.md

 Pretty neat, huh?
 We've managed to get our `getZipCode` function back to a more succint style while still keeping the safety provided by the null checks on the values that we're working with: `order`, `customer`, `address` and `zip`.
 The repeated boilerplate of the conditionals with null checks is gone, abstracted away inside the monad class.

-If we go back to what Wikipedia pormised us about monads, we can see the promise fulfilled even in this small, trivial example.
+If we go back to what Wikipedia promised us about monads, we can see the promise fulfilled even in this small, trivial example.
 Wikipedia said that monads...

 - "...can abstract away boiolerplate".
 Yes, we abstracted away the boilerplate null checks.
 - "...allow us to structure programs generically".
 Yes, our monad can work with any type of object.